 Inventory of Supplies - The costs of inventories of supplies are recorded as expenditures at the time individual items are purchased.
-The costs of inventories are not included on the balance sheet.
+The costs of inventories are not included on the combined statement of assets, liabilities and fund balances arising from cash transactions.

-Fixed Assets - Equipment purchases are recorded as expenditures at the time of purchase and are not capitalized in the individual accounts.
+Fixed Assets - Equipment purchases are recorded as expenditures at the time of purchase and are not capitalized in the individual accounts/funds.